awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/example-policies.md

-# Example Policies<a name="example-policies"></a>
+# Example policies<a name="example-policies"></a>

 Use these example IAM policies to grant access to your resources, or modify them to suit your use case\.
-For information about how to attach a policy to an IAM user, see [Creating Policies on the JSON Tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.
+For information about how to attach a policy to an IAM user, see [Creating policies on the JSON tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.

-## Example Policy: Basic MediaConvert User Policy<a name="example-policy-basic-mediaconvert-user-policy"></a>
+## Example policy: Basic MediaConvert user policy<a name="example-policy-basic-mediaconvert-user-policy"></a>

 The following example policy grants the basic permissions that a user needs to operate AWS Elemental MediaConvert\.
 If you are using encryption, or if your Amazon S3 buckets have default encryption enabled, you need additional permissions\.
-For more information, see [Data Protection for AWS Elemental MediaConvert](using-encryption.md)\.
+For more information, see [Data protection for AWS Elemental MediaConvert](using-encryption.md)\.

 ```
 {